Target-type thrust reversal: Mechanism

-Performance

-The reverse-thrust ratio (ratio of backward engine thrust to forward reverse thrust) can be as high as 84%.
-However, this result is obtained with a cowl to attach air flow in a 7° angle and a large enough "target" (deflector door) installed.
-A reverse-thrust ratio of 55% can be reached on a simple target without the cowl.
-A width to height ratio of 1.6 can provide the maximum performance for cylindrical deflector doors.

-Advantage

-Unlike other types of thrust reversals, especially cascade type thrust reversal, which typically require major redesigns when applied to different models of engines, target-type thrust reversal has a much simpler mechanism and involves lesser installation inside the engine body.
-Also due to the simple design, the maintenance cost can be much lower than other designs.

 In-flight deployment

 In most occasions, thrust reversers are deployed after the aircraft touches down.
 However, some engines with target-type thrust reversers allow in-flight deployment, which means the thrust reversers being deployed when the aircraft is still in air.
-A considerable proportion of Russia-made aircraft like the Tupolev Tu-154 and Ilyushin Il-62 have this feature.
+A considerable proportion of Russia-made aircraft like the Tupolev Tu-154 and Ilyushin Il-62 (unlike the VC-10 which has a Clamshell type reverse thrust) have this feature.
 Their thrust reversers can be deployed when the landing gears are still a few meters from the ground.
 The Douglas DC-8, on the other hand, is qualified to use thrust reversal anytime in flight for speed adjustment.

 Application

 Target-type thrust reversal is commonly applied to low bypass turbofan engines or turbojet engines.
 In this kind of engine with low bypass ratio, the core part of the engine produces a significantly larger part of the thrust.
 Therefore, the airflow from the core part must be blocked in order to produce sufficient reverse thrust.